ionic-team/ionic-docs/src/content/installation/android.md

 ### Set up an Android Device

 Actual Android hardware can also be used for Ionic app development.
 But first, the device must be set up for development.
 The following documentation is a quick way to set up Android devices for development.
-For more detailed instructions and information, see [the Android documentation](https://developer.android.com/studio/run/device).
+For more detailed instructions and information, see <a href="https://developer.android.com/studio/run/device" target="_blank">the Android documentation</a>.

 1. Enable USB debugging on the device.
 Open **Settings**, navigate to **Developer options**, and enable **USB debugging**.
 The **Developer options** menu may need to be enabled first.
-See [the Android documentation](https://developer.android.com/studio/debug/dev-options) for instructions.
+See <a href="https://developer.android.com/studio/debug/dev-options" target="_blank">the Android documentation</a> for instructions.
 1. Ensure the device has permission to connect to the computer.
 For macOS, no additional setup is required.
 For Windows, <a href="https://developer.android.com/studio/run/oem-usb" target="_blank">install the OEM USB drivers</a>.

 Verify the connection works by connecting the device to the computer with a USB cable and using the following command: